ttiamus/5eWebCharacterGenWithEF/README.md

 # WebCharacterGen
-This is a 5th edition D&amp;D web based character generator
+This is a Pathfinder D&amp;D web based character generator